textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

 <a name="sendphoneverificationcodetfa"></a>
 # **SendPhoneVerificationCodeTFA**
-> SendPhoneVerificationCodeResponse SendPhoneVerificationCodeTFA (SendPhoneVerificationCodeInputObject sendPhoneVerificationCodeInputObject)
+> SendPhoneVerificationCodeResponse SendPhoneVerificationCodeTFA (SendPhoneVerificationCodeTFAInputObject sendPhoneVerificationCodeTFAInputObject)

 Step 1: Send a verification code